 - Inexpensive option, if applicable can save on costs

-- Can agree a repayment plan to suit both parties
+- Can agree to a repayment plan to suit both parties

 - Can lead to potential friction in personal relationships.